 If you have been involved in a car accident, you probably sustained minor or major injuries.
-If you have been hurt, seek medical care right away.
+If you have been hurt, it’s important to seek medical attention after an accident right away.
 Many conditions only get worse with time, and taking care of an injury right away will be cheaper in the long run.

 If the accident that injured you was caused by another person, it may be possible to obtain funds for your medical bills and other costs by filing a personal injury lawsuit.
 The attorneys at Staver Car Accident Injury Lawyers have years of experience helping people seek damages for their injuries.